RSJ Q&A

 How do I figure out what file and program aborted?

-RSJ always outputs (prints) the file that it has opened and always outputs a message when it finishes processing a file.
-For nested jobs, it is possible to trace through SMA Technologies' messages and see what files have been opened and closed at any point in the job.
+RSJ always prints the name of the file it opens and outputs a message when it finishes processing a file.
+For nested jobs, trace through SMA Technologies' messages to see which files have been opened and closed.

-RSJ always outputs (prints) the name of the executable that it is executing and in what job file the executable is located.
+RSJ always prints the name of the program it is running and which job file it is in.
 This makes it easy to see which program aborted.

-AutoBatch and ssj do absolutely no error checking.
-If an error exists, these products will continue processing the jobfile.
-RSJ will stop the moment it detects an error.
-Odds are that there is an issue in the jobfile, or there are too many exceptions.
-Look at the bottom of the output file to view the reason that RSJ stopped.
+AutoBatch and ssj do not perform error checking.
+If an error exists, these tools continue processing the job file.
+RSJ stops the moment it detects an error.
+The likely cause is an issue in the job file or too many exceptions.
+Look at the bottom of the output file to see why RSJ stopped.

 This is highly discouraged.
 Operational issues will surface.
-RSJ is designed to eliminate these operational issues.
+RSJ is designed to eliminate these issues.

 Can I use RSJ and ssj together?

 This is highly discouraged.
-Operational issues will surface.
-RSJ is designed to eliminate these operational issues. ssj depends upon AutoBatch, therefore it is unsafe to run with RSJ.
+Operational issues will surface. ssj depends on AutoBatch, so it is unsafe to run with RSJ.

 How do I not stop on exceptions?